-IASP Task Force - Emergency Medicine and Suicidal Behavior
+IASP Special Interest Group - Emergency Medicine and Suicidal Behavior

 Professor Gregory Luke Larkin